Inside: Learn how to mix fabric patterns like a pro in just a few simple steps. Trust me you can do this!

 So if we are choosing 3 patterns to go together we are going to choose one of each:

 - Scale that is much smaller or much larger than your other 2 choices.

 1. Start with a pattern that you love.

 This will be the jumping off point for the other fabrics that you choose, so of course it makes sense to start with one pattern that you can’t get out of your head.
 Chances are this pattern is going to say something about your personality and the colors will make you feel good.

 2. Does your first choice pattern have an organic origin or is it a geometric?

 Let me explain.
 Almost all pattern will be either organic or geometric.

 - Organic patterns can include floral patterns or anything inspired by nature.
 They can be very literal or a bit more abstract.
 Organic patterns can have a lot of swirl and movement and it is typically difficult to see where the pattern repeats itself.

-- Geometric patterns are those that have a definite pattern to them and typically have a lot of contrast too.
-The simplest geometric patterns are polka dots or stripes, but there are a lot of really interesting and more complicated geometric patterns too.
+- Geometric patterns are those that have a definite pattern to them and typically have a lot of contrast, too.
+The simplest geometric patterns are polka dots or stripes, but there are a lot of really interesting and more complicated geometric patterns also.